The Memory Box

 Make an Appointment

-The Digital Conversion Station is available by appointment so we can show you how to get started!
-Please fill out our online request form and we will be in touch to schedule your appointment.
+The Memory Box is available by appointment so that we can demonstrate the library’s equipment and discuss your project.
+Please fill out our online request form, and a staff member will be in touch to schedule your appointment.
+It may take 24-48 hours for someone to respond.

 Available Devices